trackterraorg/trackterra-api/README.md

 <p align="center">
   This repo is the backend app for the TrackTerra.
-  It is built using microservice pattern with REST API & GraphQL API and GRPC Microservices, based on Domain (DDD) using the command query responsibility segregation (CQRS) design pattern.
+  It is built using microservice pattern with REST API & GraphQL API, based on Domain (DDD) using the command query responsibility segregation (CQRS) design pattern.
 </p>
     <p align="center">
 </p>

-## Services
-The app consist of 4 services each responsible for a handling a specific task in the application as follows:

- - `api-gateway` is the interface of the application through which all requests & responses are handled.
-All requests to the application need to go through api-gateway.

- These are the main services of the app.
-However their are couple libs which are common among the services.
-The most important one is the parser lib which is the core of the backend app.

 ## Parser library
 The parser lib is the core component of the app.
 It transform, classify, parse, and export the parsed result to a format interpretable by other parts of the application.
 It does not store nor read any data from the app.
 It consists of the following components